cassioneri/calendar/Parallelism.md

 Although, as expected, the traditional implementation executes 500 instructions (5 per iteration) and the alternative does 600 (6 per iteration), the former takes 903 cycles whereas the latter takes
 207. This is a considerable increase in throughput.
+(To be honest, I find this result "to good to be true" and I cannot totally understand it.
+Any help would be appreciated.)
 Further confirmation comes from looking at the timelines.
 For the last instruction (#4 for traditional and #5 for alternative) of iteration #7 they are as below:

 | Implementation | Timeline                                                                    |
 |----------------|-----------------------------------------------------------------------------|